-Sometimes all you need is to get away for a quick weekend, but sometimes our budget has other ideas.
+Sometimes all you need is a vacation, but our budget has other ideas.

 Find Your Beach Bliss

 The best part of vacation here is free and already in the name: North Myrtle Beach!
 Nine miles of beach stretch out along the Atlantic, and it’s all there, 24/7 and free.
 Pack up your best beach towels, a few of your favorite snacks, and a couple of tubes of sunscreen, and you have all the ingredients for a successful beach vacation.

 The waves roar ashore while you work on getting a perfect tan and enjoy some refreshments from the local restaurants that line the beach.
 Take a stroll to hunt for shark's teeth and shells, or put on a pair of running shoes and go for a jog.